sitn/geoshop2/README.md

 ### Database

+The best is to backup and restore a production db.
+Otherwise, to start from scratch follow this:

-User geoshop is assumed to be already created.
+Postrgres user `geoshop` is assumed to be already created.
 Set up a database manually or with the provided script in `scripts/create_db.ps1` (psql binary must be on PATH) :

 ```sql
 CREATE DATABASE geoshop;